openwebf/webf/website/docs/tutorials/guides-for-web-developer/css_support/value_and_units.md

 title: Value and Units
 ---

-In CSS, "values" and "units" are fundamental concepts that specify how styles are applied to web content.
+In CSS, "values" and "units" are fundamental concepts that specify how styles are applied to webf/browser content.

 ## Supported Values